ansromanov/aws_solution_architect_prep/exercise1/README.md

     terraform apply
     ```

-    This will created a set of private instances and public instance that run metadata serve.
+    This will created a set of private instances and public instance that run metadata server.
     After creating infrastructure, you could see public instance DNS and IP address:

     ```sh